Forming a US LLC from Pakistan: Complete Guide (2026)

 Quick take

-I have operated US entities for nearly two decades, including cross-border structures that span multiple regulatory jurisdictions.
-The formation step is the easy part.
-The banking step is where Pakistani founders encounter the most friction.
-The compliance obligations that follow — particularly SBP foreign exchange regulations and FBR worldwide income taxation — add layers that are absent from the standard "form an LLC in 15 minutes" narrative.
+I have run US entities for nearly two decades across multiple jurisdictions.
+The formation step is easy.
+Banking is where Pakistani founders hit the most friction, and the compliance obligations that follow -- SBP foreign exchange rules, FBR worldwide income taxation -- are absent from the "form an LLC in 15 minutes" pitch.

-This guide walks through each step in sequence: state selection, formation, EIN, banking, Stripe, and the compliance obligations that attach once the structure is operational.
+This guide covers each step in order: state selection, formation, EIN, banking, Stripe, and the compliance layers that attach once the structure is live.

 Step 1: Choose a State

-The state of formation affects three things: annual cost, LLC statute quality, and registered agent availability.
-It does not affect federal tax treatment, banking access, or payment processor eligibility.
-A detailed comparison of all major states is available in the state selection guide.
+State of formation affects annual cost, LLC statute quality, and registered agent availability.
+It does not affect federal tax treatment, banking, or payment processor eligibility.
+Full state comparison in the state selection guide.

-Wyoming is the default state for Pakistani founders forming single-member LLCs.
+Wyoming is the default for Pakistani founders forming single-member LLCs.

 | Factor | Wyoming | Delaware |